openstack-archive/compute-hyperv/doc/source/install/next-steps.rst

     nova service-list

-The output should contain the Hyper-V host's ``nova-compute`` service and Neutron L2 agent (either a Neutron Hyper-V Agent, or a Neutron OVS Agent) as alive / running.
+The output should contain the Hyper-V host's ``nova-compute`` service and Neutron L2 agent as alive / running.

 Starting with Ocata, Nova cells became mandatory.
 Make sure that the newly added Hyper-V compute node is mapped into a Nova cell, otherwise Nova will not